 Illnesses of a mother during pregnancy that can be passed on to her infant, such as:

 and low birth weight may sometimes lead to intellectual disability.
-These conditions may be associated with bleeding in or around the brain.
-However, other birth conditions or physical stress in the newborn stage may injure an infant's brain.
+Other birth complications and conditions or physical stress in the newborn stage may also injure an infant's brain.

 Conceptual skills—For example, can the person read and write?
-Does he understand concepts like time and money?Social skills—Does the person follow rules?
-Does he have interpersonal skills?
-Can he solve social problems?Practical skills—Can the person take care of his daily needs?
-Can he work, use money, and keep himself safe?
+Does he or she understand concepts like time and money?Social skills—Does the person follow rules?
+Does he or she have interpersonal skills?
+Can he or she solve social problems?Practical skills—Can the person take care of his daily needs?
+Can he or she work, use money, and stay safe?

 The best assistance for people with intellectual disability begins with diagnosis and help early in life.
 Treatment includes:

 Early interventionSpecial educationFamily supportCase managementJob trainingTransition servicesHousing services

 With enough education and support, many people with intellectual disability can learn to take care of their basic needs and to live in the community.

 Newborn screening followed by proper treatment can prevent intellectual disability resulting from certain conditions.
 Examples include: